 All hotels in Björkliden: 7:15 PM

 If you are staying at the hotel where the tour starts from, please meet your guide in the lobby at 7:45 PM.

 - 7:45-8:00 PM.
 You will meet your guide where you will be given a high quality camera and we will spend a few minutes explaining how to use it.
 All of the camera’s settings will be taken care of in advance so that all you have to do is enjoy watching and photographing the aurora borealis.
 You will also be given a pair of warm overalls to help keep you safe and comfortable during your night in Abisko National Park.

 - 8:30 – 11:00 PM.
 The adventure begins!
 Your guide will use their many years of experience to lead you into Abisko National Park where you will search for and photograph the magical aurora borealis.
 During this time we will discuss the history of Abisko National Park and give you a local’s insight into Lapland’s folklore.
 You will learn how the aurora fits into the local culture and your guide will share information that will help you understand the solar system and the countless stars and constellations above Abisko National Park.
 We will explain the science behind the aurora in layman’s terms so you can understand exactly what you are seeing when you watch the aurora borealis dance overhead.
 During your adventure we will also discuss the impact that strong solar storms and the auroras that they create may have on modern society in the years to come.

 - 11:00 – 11:30 PM.
-Once you return to the Mountain Station you will collect your memory card full of photographs of the evening’s adventure.
+Once you return to the hotel you will collect your memory card full of photographs of the evening’s adventure.